 Passive devices are challenged by cost-performance trade-offs.
 A low-cost device implemented on-chip with adequate performance is the preferred solution.
 The advent of small-pitch through-silicon vias enabling stacking of different technologies will be used to integrate high-performance transistors with high-performance passive devices on different substrates with low-loss connections at device-level geometries.
-This ultimately pushes passive devices off-chip.
+This ultimately pushes passive devices off-chip and mainly into the package substrate.
+There is already a growing trend towards System-in-Package (SiP), MEMS passives [33], and Embedded Passives.
+These passive elements (e.g. capacitors and resistors) are placed/formed between interconnecting substrates of a printed wiring board.
+They represent a promising solution in terms of reduction in size and assembly costs of SiP.